 No matter how I enjoy a salad like that, I always embrace variety while meal planning for my family.
 We should embrace food variety for so many reasons.

-Secondly, I like to shake and spice things up mostly because I hate cooking and eating the same food day in and day out without getting tremendously bored (my taste buds and me).
-Lastly, it is extremely important to serve a variety of healthy foods and get our kids exposed to all kind of foods and tastes.
+Secondly, I like to shake and spice things up mostly because I hate cooking and eating the same food day in and day out without getting tremendously bored (my taste buds and whole body actually).

-TWO FAVORITE ITALIAN SALADS IN ONE
+TWO FAVORITE ITALIANS IN ONE

 Oh, wait a minute!
 How about adding some good protein too?
 Our Italian friends have shown us that melon and cured prosciutto is a happily ever culinary marriage.
 That’s it!
 A mix of two Italian favorites in one salad topped with a simple basil vinaigrette.
 Holy yum!!!

-Don’t be afraid to improvise and make your own version of salad out of favorite ingredients or leftovers.
+Don’t be afraid to improvise and make your own version of salad out of your favorite ingredients or leftovers.
 You may be surprised at what becomes your next favorite salad!

 My vegetarian friends will skip the prosciutto but they will keep everything else.